Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/graph.md

             Name of  the file.
 If None the name is extracted from URL.
         mime_type: str [default:=None]
             Mime type.

-        Returns
+        auth_key: Optional[str] [default:=None]
+            Auth key from user if not set, the client auth key will be used Returns
         -------
         image_id: str